Gaussian and bootstrap approximations for functional principal component regression: Statistical applications

-\end{itemize} All functions are evaluated at 50 equi-distant time grid points on $[0,1]$, the tests are conducted at significance level 0.05, the experiments are repeated with 1,000 iterations, and the number of bootstrap resamples are set to be 1,000.
+All functions are evaluated at 200 equi-distant time grid points on $[0,1]$, the tests are conducted at significance level 0.05, the experiments are repeated with 1,000 iterations, and the number of bootstrap resamples are set to be 1,000.
 We record whether the bootstrap tests based on the statistics in \eqref{eqStatTest} reject the null $H_0:\beta=0$ and compute the averages of the rejection indicators to present empirical rejection rates.

+The Gaussian approximations could also be used to construct tests after estimating the error variance $\s^2$.
+For instance, one may use $\hat{\s}_J^2 \equiv n^{-1} \sum_{i=1}^n (Y_i - \bar{Y} - \langle \hat{\beta}_J, X_i - \bar{X} \rangle)^2$, which is consistent for $\s^2$ whenever $\hat{\beta}_J$ is consistent for $\beta$ \cite[cf.][Corollary~S1]{YDN23RB}.
+However, as observed in \cite{YDN23RB} for mean-response inference, inference based directly on such Gaussian approximations are expected to perform poorly in finite samples.
+For this reason, we do not report these Gaussian-approximation tests.

-The truncation level $J$ is selected by the minimum among the candidates $\{1, \dots, 20\}$ whose fractions of variance explained exceed the threshold 0.75 \cite[cf.][Section~12.2]{KR17}.
+The truncation level $J$ is selected by the minimum among the candidates $\jj \equiv \{1, \dots, 49\}$ whose fractions of variance explained exceed a certain threshold $\rho \in (0,1)$ \cite[cf.][Section~12.2]{KR17}.
+Specifically, we select the truncation level as

+We report the results when picking $\rho=0.75$, as the subsequent tests perform well in general.
+See \autoref{sec_conc} for more discussion on the choice of the truncation level for FPCR estimation.

-\autoref{fig_test1sofr} presents the empirical sizes and power of the tests based on the statistics $S_{\mathrm{sq},J}$ and $S_{\mathrm{sup},J}$ in \eqref{eqStatTest}, where the critical values are calibrated by the bootstrap approximations given in \autoref{thmTest}.
-We first observed that, in contrast to the conservative sizes of the benchmark methods, the bootstrap tests using $S_{\mathrm{sq},J}$ and $S_{\mathrm{sup},J}$ maintain empirical sizes that are much closer to the nominal level 0.05.
-This demonstrates the approximations in Theorems~\ref{thmMain}--\ref{thmTest} are highly accurate.
-Furthermore, both tests begin to exhibit substantial power even under weak signals such as $c=0.2$ or $c=0.4$.
-For instance, when $c=0.4$, the signal is sparsest, and $n=50$, the empirical power of both $S_{\mathrm{sq},J}$ and $S_{\mathrm{sup},J}$ exceeds 0.4, whereas all benchmark methods remain power below this level.
-Similar patterns are observed across the other scenarios.
+\autoref{fig_test1sofr} presents the power curves for the tests based on \(S_{\mathrm{sq},J}\) and \(S_{\mathrm{sup},J}\) in \eqref{eqStatTest}, with critical values calibrated via the bootstrap approximations in \autoref{thmTest}.
+While only selected scenarios are displayed here, the full results are provided in \autoref{fig_test1sofr_appendix}.
+Notably, unlike the conservative sizes of certain benchmark methods, our bootstrap tests maintain empirical sizes much closer to the nominal 0.05 level.
+This confirms that the approximations in Theorems~\ref{thmMain}--\ref{thmTest} are highly accurate.
+Furthermore, both proposed tests display substantial power even under weak signals (\(c=0.2\) or \(c=0.4\)).
+Overall, the power of all tests increases with the smoothness of \(X\) (as \(\nu \) increases), but our bootstrap tests consistently outperform or remain competitive across all scenarios.

+The average computation times for each test across sample sizes $n \in \{50,200\}$ over 100 replications are reported in \autoref{tb_computing}.
+The proposed bootstrap tests require reasonable times for computing; the procedure takes only a few minutes even without parallelization.
+This is faster than the unparallelized version of the approach by \cite{LL25} and can even yield a lower computation time than the resampling-free approach of \cite{SC15}.